akoff045/Calculatrice/README.md

-# Calculatrice Web avec Servlets
+# Web Calculator with Servlets

 ## Description
-Cette application permet d'effectuer des opérations mathématiques basiques (addition, soustraction, multiplication, division) à l'aide de servlets en Java.
+This application allows users to perform basic mathematical operations (addition, subtraction, multiplication, division) using Java Servlets.

-## Fonctionnalités
+## Features
-- Formulaire HTML pour entrer les nombres et sélectionner une opération.
+- HTML form to input numbers and select an operation.
-- Servlet Java pour effectuer les calculs et gérer les sessions.
+- Java Servlet to perform calculations and manage sessions.
-- Stockage de la date du dernier accès via HttpSession.
+- Storage of the last access date using HttpSession.